Chris-grant1995/f1-epg-server/README.md

 ## Usage (Local Server)

 To run the server, you can specify the port and the desired timezone.
-If no timezone is provided, it defaults to UTC.
+If no timezone is provided, it defaults to `America/New_York` (as set in `app.py`).

 ```bash
 python3 app.py --port 5001 --timezone Europe/London